 Wow, I just came across this post.
 I drafted it an entire year ago but never published it.
 I wrote the content below after speaking at an electronic health record showcase in Melbourne Australia.
 I talked about a topic that is very close to my heart, Kalix’s electronic document feature, mainly it’s ability to track client outcomes and measure the effectiveness of professional practice.
 The basis of Kalix‘s document feature is the Nutrition Care Process, hence the reason for the title of this post.

-Reading my post again after an entire year, I still feel the topic is relevant now and reflective of my current thoughts so I thought it was time to put it out there.
+Rereading my post after an entire year, I still feel the topic is relevant now and reflective of my current thoughts so I thought it was time to put it out there.
 Why I didn’t publish it originally?
 I am not quite sure now…perhaps I felt it was a bit too much of a rant or maybe I couldn’t draw the post to a concise conclusion.
-But isn’t the purpose of blog to give people a medium to rant on (at least from time to time)?
+But isn’t the purpose of a blog to give people a medium to rant on (at least from time to time)?

 Ok so now onto the post!